climatepolicyradar/global-stocktake/docs/Taxonomy explainers/Barriers & challenges.md

 ## Summary

 References to barriers and challenges were identified based on English-language dictionary definitions in combination with semantically-related terms and phrases commonly identified in the literature.
-For more information about our approach, please see our methodology.
+For more information about our approach, please see our [methodology](../METHODOLOGY.md)..

 ## Methodology